 Students earning dual and joint degrees and wanting Diploma Privilege upon graduation must satisfy the requirements for specific subjects (Evidence, Torts I, etc.) and the 60-hour subject requirements in the same manner as all other J.D. candidates.
 Likewise, dual degree students must earn a total of 90 credits.
 However, dual degree students may count up to 15 credits from their other degree program toward the 90 credits for the J.D. degree.
 The Law School will only accept any graduate credits from the outside program in which the student earned a B or better.
 The outside program, however, usually specifies in advance which law courses count toward the master’s or doctoral degree and will only “double count” those courses.

-Note that all Law students, including those pursuing a dual degree, must satisfy the ABA requirement of taking no less than approximately 64 credits in Law courses that have regularly scheduled class sessions.
+Note that all Law students, including those pursuing a dual degree, must satisfy the ABA requirement of taking no fewer than approximately 64 credits in Law courses that have regularly scheduled class sessions.
 (See section 4.3.1 above).
 This is especially relevant to dual degree students who might be planning on counting up to 15 non-Law credits toward the 90 required for the J.D. degree.
 In such an instance, for example, of the 75 Law credits, 64 credits must be in Law courses with regularly scheduled class sessions.

 In most cases, completing the requirements for a master’s degree and a J.D. will add an additional year of study to the three years required to complete law school.
 However, students will save approximately one year of study compared to completing both programs separately, because some courses will count toward both degrees at the same time.
 A combination of a J.D. and Ph.D. will take considerably longer.